sjmodi1997/Portfolio/README.md

 - AutoScroll on Projects
 - ReactTypingEffect
 - EmailJs

-To-Do list

-- change curser on Projects
 - support for all devices
 - Footer changes

+To-Do list
+- add a new component of skills
+- add mobile number & email